TH-AI-Lab-PKU/SAID/README.md

 ## Ascend‑adapted

-The project code is implemented based on NVIDIA, with concurrent support for Huawei Ascend.
+The project code is implemented based on **NVIDIA**, with concurrent support for **Huawei Ascend**.
 The following modifications are required:

+`opencompass/opencompass/configs/models/dllm/llada_instruct_8b.py`